SirDrPancake/Challenge-12/README.md

 # Employee Tracker
-A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Acceptance Criteria
 ```